ghhwer/lmflux/docs/index.md

 # LMFlux

 LMFlux is an open-source library help in creating agentic workflows.
-The library proposes a declarative approach to LLM-based agentic workflow definitions.
+The library proposes a declarative/imperative approach to LLM-based agentic workflow definitions.

 ## Quick Start